Milnor fibre boundary of a non-isolated surface singularity: The Main Algorithm: the plumbing graph of

 \noi Define: Notice that Step 1 guarantees that both $\n_{v_1}$ and $\n_{v_2}$ divide $\n_e$.

-Then, above the edge $e$ insert (cyclically) in $G$ exactly $\n_e$ strings of type
+Then, above the edge $e$ insert cyclically in $G$ exactly $\n_e$ strings of type

-If the edge $e$ is a loop (i.e. if $v_1=v_2$), then the procedure is the same with the only modification that the end--vertices of the $\n_e$ strings are identified (cyclically) with the $\n_{v_1}$ vertices above $v_1$, hence they will form 1--cycles in the graph.
-(In other words, on each vertex above $v_1$ one puts $\n_e/\n_{v_1}$ `closed' strings.)
+If the edge $e$ is a loop (that is, if $v_1=v_2$), then the procedure is the same with the only modification that the end--vertices of the $\n_e$ strings are identified cyclically with the $\n_{v_1}$ vertices above $v_1$, hence they will form 1--cycles in the graph.
+In other words, on each vertex above $v_1$ one puts $\n_e/\n_{v_1}$ `closed' strings, that form loops.